 Continuing Education Activity

-- Identify common presentations of nightstick fractures and other related conditions.
+- Identify common presentations of nightstick fractures.

 - Summarize the appropriate treatment plan for nightstick fractures.

 - Review the importance of collaboration and communication among the interprofessional team to improve outcomes for patients affected by nightstick fractures.

 An isolated fracture of the ulnar shaft is defined as a nightstick fracture.
 The injury derives its name from the idea that a suspect struck with a police nightstick would hold his forearm above his face in a defensive posture when struck with a police baton, resulting in a fracture to the ulna.
 While these fractures have historically been treated non-operatively, they were believed to display a high rate of nonunion, leading to increased scrutiny for appropriate management of such injuries.

 As stated, the origin of the phrase "nightstick fractures" originates from injuries obtained from patients who were struck by a police truncheon in the forearm while protecting their head.
 More generally, these fractures are caused by any direct blow to the medial forearm, but can also be seen with excessive pronation or supination of the forearm.

 There appears to be no increase in the incidence of nightstick fractures in men or women; however, one study did report a lower mean age of presentation in men (37 years) compared to women (52 years).